aubreywullschleger/js-algo-ds/recursion/1-recursion.md

   - Second recursive function, see `./sumRange.js` or snippet
   - Factorial iteratively - see `./iterativeFactorial.js` or snippet
   - Factorial recursively - see `./recursiveFactorial.js` or snippet

+### Recursion Pitfalls

+- No base case/wrong base case
+- Forgetting to return or returning at the wrong thing

+  - Both of the above can result in a stack overflow ("call stack size exceeded" error), recursion is not stopping